 COMMUNITY CAPITALS FRAMEWORK

-Ashland and Cherryland are part of the 'Eden Area', a formerly working-class community that began to change in the 1970s-80s as jobs left the area, marking the start of decades of disinvestment that have left the neighborhoods without family-supporting jobs, recreation spaces, vital infrastructure, music/arts venues, and educational opportunities, yielding extremely high rates of crime, unemployment, poverty, chronic disease, teen pregnancy, and mental health issues.
+Ashland and Cherryland are part of the 'Eden Area', a formerly working-class community that began to change in the 1970s-80s as jobs left the area, marking the start of decades of disinvestment that have left the neighborhoods without family-supporting jobs, recreation spaces, vital infrastructure, music and arts venues, and educational opportunities, yielding extremely high rates of crime, unemployment, poverty, chronic disease, teen pregnancy, and mental health issues.

-DSAL’s vision and mission addresses the challenges facing Ashland and Cherryland through the Community Capitals Framework, with a focus on social equity, community-led economic empowerment and creating a revolutionary model of public safety.
-Our work is guided by strategic investment into the following Community Capitals:
+DSAL’s vision and mission addresses the challenges facing Ashland, Cherryland and other unincorporated neighborhoods through Community Capitals Policing, which focuses on social equity, community-led economic empowerment and the creation of a revolutionary model of public safety.
+Our work is guided by strategic investment in the seven following Community Capitals:

-CULTURAL CAPITAL: Bringing systemically silenced voices to the forefront and allowing them to lead how creativity, innovation, and influence emerge to strengthen the community’s social fabric.
-Our investments create the space for ethnic festivals, multi-lingual populations, traditions, heritage, and/or a strong work ethic.
+CULTURAL CAPITAL: Bringing systemically silenced voices to the forefront and creating opportunities for diverse residents to lead how creativity, innovation, and influence emerge to strengthen the community’s social fabric.
+Our investments create the space for public art, dance, music, recreation, education, and entrepreneurship.

-HUMAN CAPITAL: Building the residents of Alameda County's personal capacity to access education, healthcare and vital life skills.
-We create opportunities for culturally specific leaders to “lead across differences,” focus on assets, be inclusive and participatory, and proactive in shaping the future of Alameda County.
+HUMAN CAPITAL: Building the capacity of Alameda County residents to access nutrition, education, employment, healthcare, and vital life skills.
+We create opportunities for residents to proactively shape the future of their neighborhoods and communities.